domenicoscaramozzino/eBDIMS2/README.md

 # eBDIMS2
-Linux and MacOS codes to simulate protein transition pathways with eBDIMS2
+Linux and MacOS codes to simulate transition pathways in proteins up to MDa scale with eBDIMS2